refractionPOINT/lce_doc/docs/outputs.md

 If you have your own visualization stack, or you just need the data archived, you can upload directly to Amazon S3.
 This way you don't need any infrastructure.

-If the `is_indexing` option is enabled, data uploaded to S3 will be in a specific format enabling the live querying by the Digger web app.
+If the `is_indexing` option is enabled, data uploaded to S3 will be in a specific format enabling some indexed queries.
 LC data files begin with a `d` while special manifest files (indicating which data files contain which sensors' data) begin with an `m`.
 Otherwise (not `is_indexing`) data is uploaded as flat files with a UUID name.

 The `is_compression` flag, if on, will compress each file as GZIP when uploaded.
-The files being compressed does NOT prevent the Digger web app from accessing them (it decompresses them on the fly) but it may prevent other tools expecteding plain text from reading the files.

-It is recommended you enable `is_indexing` and `is_compression`.
+It is recommended you enable `is_compression`.

 1. Log in to AWS console and go to the IAM service.
 1. Click on "Users" from the menu.